The Biggest Tomatoes!

 Before he died, her father gave her a little bundle of the seeds.

-Marianna married, and in 1957 moved to Washington State with her husband where they raised four children.
+Marianna married, and in 1957 moved to Washington State with her husband where they raised four children and lots of tomatoes.

 The legacy of these seeds reaches back to the early 1900's and year after year the tomatoes borne from this marvelous heirloom continue to be treasured for their outstanding taste and beauty.
 Incredibly sweet, creamy, with dense flesh, rich and luscious, reminiscent of the finest of those "old-fashioned" tomato flavors, the memories of which are the stuff of dreams for all tomato lovers.